Links on Android Authority may earn us a commission. Learn more.

 - Good battery life

-- Screen is dull and has big bezels
+- The screen is dull and has big bezels

 - Limited storage

-Lenovo Chromebook S330: The best big Lenovo Chromebook
+Lenovo 14e Chromebook: The best big Lenovo Chromebook

-The Chromebook S330 is larger than the previous options on the list, offering a 14-inch HD screen with extremely narrow bezels on the sides.
-It comes in Business Black, so your coworkers will know right away that you’re prepared for even the toughest presentations.
+The Chromebook 14e is larger than the previous options, offering a 14-inch Full HD touchscreen with narrow bezels on the sides.
+It comes in a low-key black colorway, so your coworkers know you’re prepared for even the toughest presentations.
 You can easily work all day with up to 10 hours of battery life and 64GB of storage.

 - Great screen